hipay/hipay-fullservice-sdk-magento1/README.md

 ## Features

-- Compatibility Magento 1.5.x - 1.6.x - 1.7.x - 1.8.x - 1.9.x
 - Allows your customers to check out with a **wide variety of payment methods**: international credit and debit cards (**Visa**, **MasterCard**, **American Express**, **Maestro**, etc.), real-time banking, e-wallets, etc.
-- Enabling the 3D secure
-- Enables merchants to **configure specific rules for the use of 3-D Secure**.
-These rules can be edited or deleted at any time.
+- Enables merchants to **configure specific rules for the use of 3-D Secure**
 - Oneclick configurable by custom rules
 - Managing multiple cards per customer for payment Oneclick
 - Iframe integration, hosted page and API custom cards